 As much work as painting and prepping these boxes were- filling them with dirt might have been the toughest part!
-But the prep and the planting totally paid off when they spilled over with flower all summer.
-Placed in the shady spot in front of my store, where water runoff makes it impossible to do in-ground landscaping, these planter boxes provided great visual interest for the long porch.
+But the prep and the planting totally paid off when they spilled over with flowers all summer.
+Placed in the shady spot in front of my store, where water runoff makes it impossible to do in-ground landscaping, these planter boxes provide great visual interest for the long porch.

 UPDATE: August 2016

 These planter boxes I made in spring 2013 are still going strong, though they will probably need a fresh coat of paint this spring.
-They are are starting show show the beginnings of rotting wood on the inside but should have a few more years of life.
+They are are just starting to show the beginnings of rotting wood on the inside but should have a few more years of life.
 I had a garage sale recently and several people asked if they were for sale, so I take that as a good indication they are still doing their job with style!